 Here is what I've found to work for me.

 Do not move on until this is something you do without thinking about it!
 Once you have established the habit, then you can add another step.
 I suggest putting a reminder on your calendar at the beginning of each week to see if you can add in another step, it's too easy to get distracted with life otherwise.
-Keep walking in the right direction long enough, and before you know it you will be at your destination!
+Keep walking in the right direction long enough, take baby steps, make enough little changes, and before you know it you will be at your destination!

 I hope you've enjoyed this article!
 If you want more like this don't forget to join our community by clicking one of the follow icons or signing up for our newsletter using the forms on this page!